-Perhaps I was hallucinating after eight hours without Wi-Fi, but I began to laugh at the symmetry between bad behavior in children and bad behavior in adults during a brainstorm.
+During a long bus ride recently, I finished the Australian novel The Slap.
+Perhaps I was hallucinating after eight hours without WiFi, but I found a lot of symmetry between bad behavior by children and bad brainstorm behavior by adults.

 Do you recognize any of these people and their bad behaviors in your brainstorms?